iron-software/IronPdfNode.Examples/examples/google-fonts-htmltopdf/README.md

 ***Based on <https://ironpdf.com/examples/google-fonts-htmltopdf/>***

-To accurately display resources that require additional load time, like JavaScript, fonts, and network elements, it is crucial to set a render delay by using the `waitFor` class.
-This ensures that all assets fully load before rendering takes place.
+To ensure assets that need loading time, like JavaScript, fonts, and network resources, are properly rendered, it's crucial to define a render delay using the `waitFor` class.

-When incorporating custom fonts from Google Fonts into your HTML content, adjust the rendering options by setting the `waitFor` property.
-Choose `RenderDelay` as the delay type and allocate a maximum wait time of 500 milliseconds.
+For displaying HTML content with a custom Google Font, adjust the rendering settings to include the `waitFor` property.
+Choose `RenderDelay` as the waiting type and allocate a maximum delay of 500 milliseconds.

-Once the HTML has been processed, generate the PDF document using the features of [IronPDF's PDF Generation Library](https://ironpdf.com).
-After generation, review the PDF to confirm that the custom font is accurately rendered and visible.
+Once the HTML is rendered, convert it into a PDF using the features provided by [IronPDF's PDF Generation Library](https://ironpdf.com).
+You can then review the generated PDF to confirm the custom font is accurately loaded and presented.